 Welcome to the Lehman College Division of Student Affairs Peer Educator Program.

-Applications for Student Affairs Peer Educator program are now available online.
+Applications for Student Affairs Peer Educator program will be available March 2016 for 2016-2017 academic year.

 Multiple Paid Student Positions Available: